djdolejsi/matplotlib-challenge/README.md

 Using Matplotlib, generate a box plot of the final tumor volume for all four treatment regimens.
 Highlight any potential outliers in the plot by changing their color and style.

-Hint: All four box plots should be within the same figure.
-Use this Matplotlib documentation page for help with changing the style of the outliers.

 # Create a Line Plot and a Scatter Plot